nature and the human being

 A wealth of active ingredients

 About 150 pharmaceutically active ingredients are found in arnica’s flower clusters.
 Among these are valuable and effective substances such as flavonoids, carotenoids, sesquiterpen lactones and precious essential oils.
-The fine silica content gives the arnica structuring and shaping forces and helps to regenerate tissue after blunt injuries such as bruises, bumps or contusions.
+The fine silica content gives the arnica structuring and shaping forces and helps to regenerate tissue after blunt injuries such as bruises and contusions.
 In the 18th century, arnica was often used for the treatment of ailments such as gout, rheumatism, varicose veins and phlebitis.
 In modern times extracts from arnica have been shown to have an antiseptic effect and they promote blood circulation, relieve pain and speed up the healing process.
 These uses and others are frequently reviewed and clinically well-documented.
 Due to these characteristics, arnica is also called the ‘The guardian and healer of muscles and bruises’.

 Arnica products